-2) Network Layer
+3.2.2.
+Network Layer.
 As mentioned before, the network layer of IoT is also susceptible to DoS attacks.
 Apart from the DoS attacks, the adversary can also attack the confidentiality and privacy at network layer by traffic analysis, eavesdropping, and passive monitoring [1].
 These attacks have a high likelihood of occurrence because of the remote access mechanisms and data exchange of devices.
-The network layer is highly susceptible to Man-in-the-Middle attack [1], which can be followed by eavesdropping.
+The network layer is highly susceptible to Man-inthe-Middle attack, which can be followed by eavesdropping.
 If the keying material of the devices is eavesdropped, the secure communication channel will be completely compromised.
-The key exchange mechanism in IoT must be secure enough to prevent any intruder from eavesdropping, and then committing identity theft.
+The key exchange mechanism in IoT must be secure enough to prevent intruder from eavesdropping, and then any committing identity theft.

-The communication in the IoT is different than that of the internet because it is not restricted to machine to human.
-However, the feature of machine-to-machine communication that the IoT introduces has a security issue of Compatibility.
+The communication in the IoT is different than that of the Internet because it is not restricted to machine to human.
+However, the feature of machineto-machine communication that the IoT introduces has a security issue of Compatibility.
 The heterogeneity of the network components makes it difficult to use the current network protocols as is, and still produce efficient protection mechanisms.
 Attackers can also take advantage of the fact that everything is connected in order to gain more information about the users and use this information for future criminal activities [2].
 Protecting the network is important in the IoT, but also protecting the objects in the network is equally important.
 Objects must have the ability to know the state of the network and the ability to protect themselves from any attacks against the network.
-This can be achieved by having good protocols as well as software that enable objects to respond to any situations and behaviors that can be considered abnormal or may affect their security [7].
+This can be achieved by developing protocols as well as software that enable objects to respond to any situations and behaviors that can be considered abnormal or may affect their security [7].

-3) Application Layer

-Since the IoT still does not have global policies and standards that govern the interaction and the development of applications, there are many issues related to application security.
-Different applications have different authentication mechanisms, which makes integration of all of them very difficult to ensure data privacy and identity authentication.
+3.2.3.
+Application Layer.
+Since the IoT still does not have global policies and standards that govern the interaction and the development of applications, there are many issues related to the security.
+Different softwares and applications have different authentication mechanisms, which makes integration of all of them very difficult to ensure data privacy and identity authentication.
 The large amounts of connected devices that share data will cause large overhead on applications that analyze the data, which can have big impact on the availability of the services.

-Another issue that must be considered when designing the applications in IoT is how different users will interact with them, the amount of data that will be revealed, and who will be responsible for managing these applications.
-The users must have tools to control what data they want to disclose and must be aware of how the data will be used, by whom and when.
+One more issue that must be considered when designing the applications in IoT is how different users will interact with them, the amount of data that will be revealed and who will be responsible for managing these applications.
+The users must have some tools to control what data they want to disclose and they must be aware of how the data will be used, by whom and when.